IDMNYU/CreativeCodingFall2021_KatherineBennett/Syllabus.md

 * **Professor: Katherine Bennett**
 * **Email: Katherine.Bennett@nyu.edu**
-* [Slack Workspace](creativecodin-xla8578.slack.com) (Note: you must first join the slack workspace to access it.
-You can find the link to join in week 1's weekly breakout page)
+* [Slack Workspace](https://creativecodin-xla8578.slack.com) (Note: you must first JOIN the slack workspace to access it.
+You can find the link to join in week 1's weekly breakout page or the email I sent)
 * [openProcessing Workspace (where homework is submitted)](https://openprocessing.org/class/70736)
 * **Office Hours: Virtually Tuesday 10am-12pm EST, Message me in Slack on Tuesday Morning and I'll send a Zoom link.
 First Come, First Serve.
 Otherwise, I can meet briefly after class.
 Please message me in advance to set up.**